yukkine0704/JNSQ_ParallaxScattersContinued/README.md

    After downloading follow this steps:

    - Navigate to your Gamedata folder.
-   - Copy the files from the old configs into your Gamedata folder.
    - Now copy the new configs, replacing the existing files if asked.

 ## Contributing